mdrygala/mdrygala.github.io/index.md

 ---

-I'm currently in my final-year pursuing a Ph.D. in computer science at EPFL, where I am fortunate to be supervised by Ola Svensson.
-I'm broadly interested in theoretical computer science, where my research focuses on the study of approximation algorithms for problems in the area of combinatorial optimization, and beyond worst-case analysis.
+I’m currently in the final year of my Ph.D. in Computer Science at EPFL, where I am fortunate to be supervised by Ola Svensson.
+My research broadly focuses on theoretical computer science, with an emphasis on approximation algorithms, combinatorial optimization, and beyond worst-case analysis.
+I am also increasingly interested in the intersection of theoretical computer science and machine learning, particularly in how algorithmic techniques can enhance data-driven decision-making and optimization.

 Email: firstname.lastname at epfl.ch
 [CV](/assets/Marina_Drygala_CV.pdf)